 And don't forget to try the famous Belém cream pastries, a delicious dessert typical of Lisbon in general and of this neighborhood in particular.

 - Do you want to explore Lisbon in a different way?
-Book your boat trip in Lisbon and enjoy the Portuguese capital from the waters of the Tagus -
+Book your River tagus boat trips and enjoy the Portuguese capital from the waters of the Tagus -

 Our list of Lisbon's most iconic neighborhoods now takes us to Chiado, one of the most elegant and cosmopolitan areas of the Portuguese capital.